Who is the Top Investor In Physicians Realty Trust (DOC)?

 Physicians Realty Trust (DOC): Who are the competitors?

-The company’s main competitors (and peers) include Welltower Inc. (WELL) that is trading 87.68% up over the past 12 months and LTC Properties Inc. (LTC) that is 52.75% higher over the same period.
-Healthpeak Properties Inc. (PEAK) is 58.16% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 3.52% from the last report on Feb 11, 2021 to stand at a total of 5.48 million short shares sold with a short interest ratio of 2.93.
+The company’s main competitors (and peers) include Welltower Inc. (WELL) that is trading 70.32% up over the past 12 months and LTC Properties Inc. (LTC) that is 40.15% higher over the same period.
+Healthpeak Properties Inc. (PEAK) is 36.53% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -3.65% from the last report on Mar 14, 2021 to stand at a total of 5.68 million short shares sold with a short interest ratio of 2.93.